mono/CppSharp/docs/UsersManual.md

 ### Variadic arguments (TODO)

-C/C++ variadic arguments need careful handling because they are not contrained to be of the same type. .NET provides two types of variadic arguments support:
+C/C++ variadic arguments need careful handling because they are not constrained to be of the same type. .NET provides two types of variadic arguments support:

 #### C# params-style